SmartTokenLabs/TokenScript/xmldsig/README.md

 ## Usage

-In all following examples, assume you have cloned [TokenScript-Repo](https://github.com/AlphaWallet/TokenScript-Repo) - an incomplete TokenScript collection - into your home directory (`~/TokenScript-Repo`) for testing purpose.
+In all following examples, assume you have cloned [TokenScript-Repo](https://github.com/AlphaWallet/TokenScript-Repo) - a nop-exhaustive TokenScript collection - into your home directory (`~/TokenScript-Repo`) for testing purpose.

 ### JavaScript *(not working for many files due to a bug in a JavaScript library)*